GLOBAL MARKET-Shares edge down on wary growth outlook, though US data strong

 * Focus on next week's ECB policy meeting

-* Dollar slips as ECB action seen weakening euro (Adds close of European bond, stock markets)
+* Dollar slips as ECB action seen weakening euro (Adds opening of U.S. markets; changes byline; dateline previously LONDON)

 By Herbert Lash